 Student Services and Accessibility

-- A number of Counseling Center services are specifically designed to reach students across diverse backgrounds and within specific identity groups including: Program on Intergroup Relations, INNER VOICES Social Issues Theatre, programming outreach activities, and liaisons (including La Casa Cultural Latina, liaisons with African American, Asian American, Latino/a, Native American, International, Gay/Lesbian/Bisexual/Transgender students)
+- A number of Counseling Center services are specifically designed to reach students across diverse backgrounds and within specific identity groups including: Program on Intergroup Relations, INNER VOICES Social Issues Theatre, programming outreach activities, and liaisons (including La Casa Cultural Latina, liaisons with African American, Asian American, Latinx, Native American, International, LGBTQ students)

-- Our site is wheelchair accessible, includes elevator buttons in braille, and a TTY number (217-244-7565) to accommodate individuals who are hearing impaired.
+- Our site is wheelchair accessible, includes elevator buttons in braille, and a TTY number (217-244-7565).
 In addition, we have alternate formats for our initial paperwork.

 - To accommodate needs which are not met by existing in-house equipment, the Counseling Center maintains a liaison with the university’s Department of Rehabilitation Education Services (DRES)